IntelliJ Platform Plugin SDK Help

 Creating the New PSI

-Most languages provide factory methods that let you create specific code constructs more easily.
-Examples:
+Most languages provide factory methods to create specific code constructs more easily, for example:

-When you're implementing refactorings, intentions, or inspection quickfixes that work with existing code, the text that you pass to the various createFromText() methods will combine hard-coded fragments and fragments of code taken from the existing file.
-For small code fragments (individual identifiers), you can simply append the text from the existing code to the text of the code fragment you are building.
-In that case, you need to make sure that the resulting text is syntactically correct.
+When implementing refactorings, intentions, or inspection quickfixes that work with existing code, the text passed to the various createFromText() methods will combine hard-coded fragments and fragments of code taken from the existing file.
+For small code fragments (individual identifiers), append the text from the existing code to the text of the code fragment being built.
+In that case, make sure that the resulting text is syntactically correct.
 Otherwise, the createFromText() method will throw an exception.

 For larger code fragments, it's best to perform the modification in several steps: